ravisrinivas/medibot/README.md

 ```

 RBAC is enforced with a single shared Qdrant collection (`medibot_hybrid`).
-Every chunk's payload carries `access_roles`, and every retrieval query
+Every chunk's payload carries `metadata.access_roles`, and every retrieval
-attaches a Qdrant filter matching the caller's role against that field --
+query attaches a Qdrant filter matching the caller's role against that
-restricted chunks are never fetched from the vector store, so they can
+field &mdash; restricted chunks are never fetched from the vector store, so
-never reach the LLM or leak through a prompt.
+they can never reach the LLM or leak through a prompt.

 ## Project layout